hipsterhero-org/rabbitmq-producer/README.md

 # rabbitmq-producer
 Simple RabbitMQ Producer.
-Call the following endpoint to test it: producer?name={?}&id={?}
+Call the following endpoint to test it:<br/>
+producer?name={?}&id={?}